 - The Bottom Line

-A groundbreaking study published in the British Medical Journal (BMJ) analyzed 301 clinical trials to determine which treatments actually provide meaningful relief for back pain.
-The results might surprise you: many popular remedies we’ve been relying on show little to no evidence of effectiveness, while some overlooked treatments demonstrate real, measurable benefits.
+A study published in the British Medical Journal analyzed 301 clinical trials to determine which back pain treatment options provide real relief.
+The results surprised me: most popular remedies we rely on show little to no evidence of effectiveness, while some overlooked treatments demonstrate measurable benefits.

 Key Takeaways